jimm/blister/README.md

 # To Do

+- Pack can be a regular struct, doesn't need to be an Agent.
+Only cursor needs to be an agent
 - Triggers and messages can take either lists of messages or functions
 - Better names for IO, at least in config files
 - Better handle DSL errors